devonartis/aws-security-workshops/docs/workshops/identity-round-robin/serverless/build.md

 !!! info

-    You could also use the canonical user id as the princpal: `"CanonicalUser": "<OAI S3CanonicalUserId>"`
+    You could also use the canonical user id as the principal: `"CanonicalUser": "<OAI S3CanonicalUserId>"`

 ### Modify Actions